isaacLepley/Alimus-Public/house-rules.md

 - Roll under a moving wagon and cling to its underside.
 - Tucking and rolling to avoid taking damage from a short fall.
 - Quickly navigate typical city obstacles in a parkour manner.

-Downtime: Train to perform an acrobatic stunt in the city coliseum or academy arena.
+- **Downtime**: Train to perform an acrobatic stunt in the city coliseum or academy arena.

 **Animal Handling** (Wis)
 - Calm a rampaging elemental (or other creature with INT of 6 or lower).